reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

   // ...
 ```

 This will not only improve the development experience, but also make your application feel faster.
 For example, the user pressing the Back button won't have to wait for some data to load again because it will be cached.
-You can either build such a cache yourself or use one of the many existing alternatives to manual fetching in Effects.
+You can either build such a cache yourself or use one of the many alternatives to manual fetching in Effects.

 <DeepDive>